Salish Wool Dog: History

-The remains of dogs that are a morphological match for the Salish wool dog has been found in archeological sites in Coastal Salish territory dating ~5,000 years ago.
+The remains of dogs that are a morphological match for the Salish wool dog have been found in archeological sites in Coastal Salish territory dating to ~5,000 years ago.
 The small, long-haired wool dog and the coyote-like village dogs were deliberately maintained as separate populations.
 The dogs were kept in packs of about 12 to 20 animals, and fed primarily raw and cooked salmon.
-To keep the breed true to type and the preferred white color, Salish Wool Dogs were confined on islands and in gated caves.
+To keep the breed true to type and the preferred white color, Salish Wool Dogs were confined on islands.

 Salish peoples, renowned for their weaving and knitting, did not raise sheep, and while mountain goat fur was also used to create wool textiles, mountain goats were wild, and thus their fur could only be collected from mountain goats leaving fur in the environment, such as from shedding, or collected from skins of hunted goats.
 The Salish Wool Dog was prized as a consistent, domesticated source of high-quality wool.

 The dogs were sheared like sheep in May or June.
 In an account by George Vancouver, it was said that the sheared fur was so thick that he could pick up a corner and the whole fleece would hold together.
 The dog hair was frequently mixed with mountain goat wool, feathers, and plant fibers to change the yarn quality and to extend the supply of fiber.

 A 1806 letter from Meriwether Lewis to Simon Fraser reveals early explorers began buying Salish wool dogs from Coast Salish communities to eat, eventually growing "extremely fond" of their meat, a fact which remained remembered by the descendants of native peoples encountered by the men.

-During the 1800s, the use of dog wool declined and the breed became extinct in either the late 1800s or early 1900s.
 Ethnographer George Gibbs received a pelt during the Northwest Boundary Survey in 1859.
-The specimen was rediscovered in the National Museum of Natural History's collection in 2003.
+The specimen was rediscovered in the National Museum of Natural History's collection independently by ecologist Russel Barsh (working on behalf of the Samish Tribe) and historian Candace Wellman in 2001 and 2002.
 Genomic samples of the specimen's DNA revealed that Salish wool dogs diverged from other breeds as much as 5,000 years ago.

+Decline

+During the 1800s, the use of dog wool declined and the breed became extinct by the late 1800s or early 1900s.
+Some sources report the primary cause had been economic, since Hudson's Bay Company blankets were cheaply available in exchange for otter pelts.
+Other sources, particularly oral histories, point to suppression of Indigenous culture as the ultimate cause of the wool dog's decline.
+Traditional Coast Salish weaving—and, by extension, the wool dogs—were heavily discouraged by colonial authorities.
+One Stó꞉lō elder described how her great-grandmother "had to get rid of the dogs" after authorities forbade Salish cultural practices.